Breeze On By

 "Breeze On By" is a smooth jazz pop song co-written and performed by Donny Osmond, influenced by George Benson's '70s hit "Breezin'".
 It is from the December 2004 Donny Osmond album What I Meant to Say.
-The single reached #37 in Billboard Adult Contemporary chart in 2005 and #8 on the UK singles chart in October 2004 - Osmond's first British Top Ten hit in thirty years.
+The single reached #37 in Billboard Adult Contemporary chart in 2005 and No.8 in the UK singles chart in October 2004 - Osmond's first British Top Ten hit in thirty years.

 Lyrical songwriters include Donny Osmond, Eliot Kennedy, Gary Barlow, and Bobby Womack.